HaydenMarshalla/JPhysics/README.md

 Follow these simple steps!

 ### Prerequisites
-An appropriate IDE for example Intellij (with java 1.8+ JDK installed) Junit4 library (for junit tests)
+- An appropriate IDE for example Intellij (with java 1.8+ JDK installed)
+- Junit4 library (for junit tests)

 ### Steps

+#### Main files
-All you need to do for the engine to work is clone the repository and place the JPhysics/src files in the source directory of your IDE.
+All you need to do is clone the repository and place the JPhysics/src files in the source directory of your chosen IDE.

 #### Adding JUnit library